-The possible results from application of the presumption and the statutory standard of review by the Commission are: (1) the presumption is not overcome and the statutory standard is not overcome; (2) the presumption is overcome and the statutory standard is not overcome; (3) the presumption is not overcome and the statutory standard is overcome; (4) and finally the presumption is overcome and the statutory standard is overcome.
+The possible results from application of the presumption as a standard of review and the statutory standard of review are: (1) the presumption is not overcome and the statutory standard is not overcome; (2) the presumption is overcome and the statutory standard is not overcome; (3) the presumption is not overcome and the statutory standard is overcome; (4) and finally the presumption is overcome and the statutory standard is overcome.
 The first possibility does not allow a grant of relief, neither standard of review has been met.
-If the presumption is overcome the statutory standard remains.
+The second possibility does not therefore allow a grant of relief even though the presumption is overcome because the statutory standard remains.
 See, City of York v.
 York County Bd of Equal., 266 Neb.
 297, 664 N.W.2d 445 (2003).
-The second possibility does not therefore allow a grant of relief even though the presumption is overcome.
 The third possibility requires analysis.
-The presumption and the statutory standard of review are different legal standards, one remaining after the other has been met.
+The presumption and the statutory standard of review are different legal standards, and the statutory standard remains after the presumption has been overcome.
 See.
-City of York v.
-York County Bd of Equal., 266 Neb.
-297, 664 N.W.2d 445 (2003).
+Id.
 The burden of proof to overcome the presumption is competent evidence.
-City of York, Supra.
+Id.
 Clear and convincing evidence is required to show that a county board of equalization's decision was unreasonable or arbitrary.
 See, e.g. Omaha Country Club v.
-Douglas Cty.
+Douglas Ctv.
 Bd. of Equal., 11 Neb.App.
 171, 645 N.W.2d 821 (2002).
 Competent evidence that the county board of equalization failed to perform its duties or act upon sufficient competent evidence is not always evidence that the county board of equalization acted unreasonably or arbitrarily because the statutory standard of review remains even if the presumption is overcome.
-City of York, Supra.
+City of York, supra.
 Clear and convincing evidence that a county board of equalization's determination, action, order, or decision was unreasonable or arbitrary, as those terms have been defined, may however overcome the presumption that the county board of equalization faithfully discharged its duties and acted on sufficient competent evidence.
 In any event the statutory standard has been met and relief may be granted.
 Both standards of review are met in the fourth possibility and relief may be granted.
-Each analyses of the standards of review allowing a grant of relief requires a finding that the statutory standard has been met.

 Use of the presumption as a standard of review has been criticized.
 See, G. Michael Fenner, About Presumptions in Civil Cases, 17 Creighton L. Rev. 307 (1984).
 In the view of that author the presumption should be returned to its roots as a burden of proof.
 Id.
 Nebraska's Supreme Court acknowledged the difficulty of using two standards of review and classified the presumption in favor of the county board of equalization as a principle of procedure involving the burden of proof, namely, a taxpayer has the burden to prove that action by a board of equalization fixing or determining valuation of real estate for tax purposes is unauthorized by or contrary to constitutional or statutory provisions governing taxation.
 See, Gordman Properties Company v.
 Board of Equalization of Hall County, 225 Neb.
 169, 403 N.W.2d 366 (1987).
-Use of the Gordman analysis allows consideration of both the presumption and the statutory standard of review without the possible conflict or difficulties inherent in the application of two standards of review.
-The Gordman analysis requires the Commission to consider all of the evidence produced in order to determine whether there is clear and convincing evidence that the decision, action, order, or determination being reviewed was unreasonable or arbitrary.
+Use of the Gordman analysis allows consideration of both the presumption and the statutory standard of review without the difficulties inherent in the application of two standards of review.
 It is within that framework that I have analyzed the evidence.